braze-inc/braze-docs/_docs/_developer_guide/platform_wide/sending_test_messages.md

 ![A Braze campaign with the Test Send tab selected][5]

 {% alert tip %}
-You can also enable or disable [TEST (or SEED)][14] being appended on your test messages.
+You can also enable or disable [TEST (or SEED)]({{site.baseurl}}/user_guide/administrative/app_settings/manage_app_group/email_settings/#test-and-seed-subject-lines) being appended on your test messages.
 {% endalert %}

 ## Testing from the command line

-Alternatively, if you'd like to test push notifications via the command-line you can follow the following examples for each platform.
+Alternatively, if you'd like to test push notifications via the command line you can follow the following examples for each platform.

 ### Testing push with iOS apps via cURL